Emergence of Functionally Differentiated Structures via Mutual Information Minimization in Recurrent Neural Networks: Background

 \subsection{Driving forces for functional differentiation}

-Understanding the process through which cell populations differentiate into distinct groups with specific functions, as well as the evolutionary driving forces behind this process, is a key area in the study of complex systems~\citep{tsuda1984,kaneko2001book,kaneko2006life}.
+Understanding the process through which cell populations differentiate into distinct groups with specific functions, as well as the evolutionary driving forces behind this process, is a key area in the study of complex systems~\citep{kaneko2001book,kaneko2006life}.
 The question of how differentiation proceeds and why it is crucial for biological systems has been discussed extensively in neuroscience, evolutionary developmental biology, and artificial intelligence~\citep{kashtan2005,espinosa-soto2010,clune2013,ellefsen2015,sporns2016book}.
-Functional differentiation provides major advantages, including greater robustness, higher connection efficiency, better integration of information across different timescales, and more efficient information transfer in biological systems~\citep{ratora2001,sporns2016book,yamaguti2015mathematical,yamaguti2021functional,ichikawa2024}.
+Functional differentiation provides major advantages to biological systems, including greater robustness and higher connection efficiency, where modular organization enables effective communication with fewer and shorter connections~\citep{latora2001,sporns2016book}, better integration of information across different timescales~\citep{ichikawa2024}, and facilitated information transfer~\citep{yamaguti2015mathematical,yamaguti2021functional}.
 The crucial role of modular structure in neurodynamics has been investigated in several studies~\citep{lord2017understanding,kawai2023learning}.

-We focus on information transfer as a key constraint for differentiation. \cite{yamaguti2015mathematical} demonstrated that coupled oscillator systems evolved to maximize the transfer entropy between subnetworks, thereby accelerating asymmetric connections within these subnetworks and thus facilitating their differentiation.
+We focus on information transfer as a key constraint for differentiation. \cite{yamaguti2015mathematical} demonstrated that coupled oscillator systems evolved to maximize the transfer entropy between subnetworks, which was accompanied by the emergence of asymmetric connections within these subnetworks, thus facilitating their differentiation.
+The precise mechanism underlying this relationship between inter-subnetwork information transfer and asymmetric connectivity remains unclear and may involve spontaneous symmetry breaking during the optimization process.
 These constraints that act as driving forces of differentiation are complementary rather than mutually exclusive, potentially working in concert to shape biological systems.

 The approaches for investigating the emergence of functional differentiation in artificial neural networks can be broadly classified as bottom-up or top-down.

 Bottom-up approaches either impose constraints only on local structures, such as synapses between neurons~\citep{malsburg1973,amari1980,kohonen1982}, or rely on the emergence of differentiation naturally through the requirements of the task itself~\citep{yang2019task}.
 For example, \cite{yang2019task} demonstrated how functionally specialized neural clusters emerge through training a simple RNN on multiple cognitive tasks.
 By analyzing individual units and the effect of lesions, they revealed how complex cognitive abilities can arise from the interactions of neurons without explicitly imposing global organizational constraints.